 You can grow your own cornichons, which are smaller and a bit sweeter than a conventional pickling cucumber.
 Check out your high-end nursery or herb seller—ask for French cucumbers, Parisian cucumbers, or Parisian gherkins.
 Online, look for retailers who specialize in heirloom crops.
-Buy the actual cornichons if you can.
-English cucumbers are not a good substitute.
-They lack that little bit of tartness that distinguishes a cornichon.
+Buy the actual cornichons if you can; English cucumbers are not a good substitute in that they lack that little bit of tartness that distinguishes a cornichon.

 Pickling Your Cornichons

-Cornichons are made by starting with a particular variety of gherkins that are smaller than the ones you usually buy at the supermarket, and picking them when quite young so that they're only an inch or two long.
+Cornichons are made by starting with a particular variety of gherkin that is smaller than the ones you usually buy at the supermarket, and picking them when quite young so that they're only an inch or two long.